MoeJaafar/webgoat-secure-build/README.md

 > I found that binding the server to 0.0.0.0 was necessary for the container to expose the app correctly.
 Additionally, disabling Hibernate’s schema auto-generation (hibernate.hbm2ddl.auto) resolved write-access errors in the container’s read-only filesystem.
 >

-> While Alpine 3.19 was incorrectly flagged as EOL by some scanners, I verified its support lifecycle via official sources and confirmed its validity through November 2025.
->

 > While the pipeline automates security scanning, the Trivy scan slowed significantly due to the large `.jar` size.
 Optimizing artifact size or excluding static files in scans could improve performance.
 >